 2. High Interest Passages

 Next, the passage you choose for close reading is very important.
 It should be a grade level or above text that presents a challenge to the students.
 My most successful close reading sessions were when using passages that were of high interest to the students.
 If it’s near a holiday, we use the passages found in this Holiday Close Reads Bundle.
 They provide the perfect practice while engaging students in text about specific holidays and traditions.
 Lots of students actually don’t know the history behind many holidays that are observed.
 They found these passages to be interesting and they learned something new about some holidays.
 They also help to clear up some misconceptions some students have about certain holidays.
-I’ve even put together a free download for you at the end of this post so you can try them out.
+I’ve even put together a this free download (Click here) for you at the end of this post so you can try them out.

 If it isn’t near a holiday, choose topics that are of interest to your students.
 You know them and what they like or dislike.
 Take their interest into account when choosing a text and it will help them stay engaged with the text throughout the close reading process.
 Some of the topics I’ve found that were most interesting to my students were about sports, technology, candy, video games, and even passages about our body.
 Just talk to your students and figure out what they like.
 They will be more engaged with the text if it’s something they are interested in.
 Tell me how many times you read something that doesn’t interest you.
 I know I definitely wouldn’t want to read it more than once.